An exact sequence and triviality of Bogomolov multiplier of groups: Abstract

 \section{Abstract}

-The Bogomolov multiplier $\B_0(G)$ of a finite group $G$ is the subgroup of the Schur multiplier $\Ho^2(G,\mathbb Q/\mathbb Z)$ consisting of the cohomology classes which vanishes after restricting to any abelian subgroup of $G$.
-We give a proof of Hopf-type formula for $\B_0(G)$ and derive an exact sequence for cohomological version of the Bogomolov multiplier.
-Using this exact sequence we provide necessary and sufficient conditions for the corresponding inflation homomorphism to be an epimorphism and to be zero map.
-We provide some conditions for the triviality of $\B_0(G)$ for central product of groups $G$ and show that the Bogomolov multiplier of generalized discrete Heisenberg groups is trivial.
-We also give a complete characterization of groups of order $p^6,~ p>3$ having trivial Bogomolov multiplier.
+The Bogomolov multiplier $\B_0(G)$ of a finite group $G$ is the subgroup of the Schur multiplier $\Ho^2(G,\mathbb Q/\mathbb Z)$ consisting of the cohomology classes which vanish after restricting to every abelian subgroup of $G$.
+We give a new proof of a Hopf-type formula for $\B_0(G)$ and derive an exact sequence for the cohomological version of the Bogomolov multiplier.
+Using this exact sequence we provide necessary and sufficient conditions for the corresponding inflation homomorphism to be an epimorphism and to be the zero map.
+Finally, we give a complete list of groups of order $p^6$, for odd prime $p$, having trivial Bogomolov multiplier, so completing the 2020 investigation of Chen and Ma.